 Dance Mogul: Is there anyone you would like to thank for helping you on your journey?

-Bonita Lovett: Oh man..hahaha I’m just gonna list it: Jesus Christ, my mom, Gloria, my dad, Tony, my brother, Anthony, my Nana Belen, my sister, Mindy, my whole family for being my biggest support since I was a girl, Christine Gonzales, my first dance teacher to have a BIG impact on my life, Chris Wakimoto, House & Furious Styles Crew, Rock Steady Crew past, present and future, Crazy Legs for believing in me, Mr. Wiggles, YNOT, Feenx, Bradley, The Groovaloos, Teresa Espinosa, for being an inspiration before she knew it, The Beat Freaks, Steelo & Penni and everyone who has every taught me something or guided me at some point in my life.
+Bonita Lovett: Oh man..hahaha I’m just gonna list it: Jesus Christ, my mom, Gloria, my dad, Tony, my brother, Anthony, my Nana Belen, my sister, Mindy, my whole family for being my biggest support since I was a girl, Christine Gonzales, my first dance teacher to have a BIG impact on my life, Chris Wakimoto, House & Furious Styles Crew, Rock Steady Crew past, present and future, Crazy Legs for believing in me, Mr. Wiggles, YNOT, Feenx, Bradley, The Groovaloos, Teresa Espinosa, for being an inspiration before she knew it, The Beat Freaks, Steelo & Penni and everyone who has ever taught me something or guided me at some point in my life.
 That list would really be everyone I’ve had an encounter with but these people stick out in my mind greatly.
 Thank you all again and I can never repay you but let you know how grateful I am for your love!